jssql1234/docs-sqlacc/docs/integration/stoke-take-mobile-app/faq.md

 ## Stock Take

-### 1.How to Reset/Start New Batch/Job of Stock Take?
+### How to Reset/Start New Batch/Job of Stock Take?

 In SQL Accounting